 Travel Time Savings for Vehicles

 The largest of the evaluated benefits is the travel time savings for autos and trucks.
+This is not surprising given the lengthy delays at the crossing.

 As noted above, travel time savings comes from two aspects of the project: